nexendrie/utils/docs/index.md

 ?>
 ```

-You can even create collection in which all items has to have different values for 1 property.
+You can even create collection in which all items have to have different values for 1 property.
 Just set (or overwrite) value for property $uniqueProperty.

 It is also possible to lock collection to prevent adding and deleting items.
 Just use method lock on the collection.